OrgFlow/docs/content/guides/getting-started/flowing-metadata-between-environments.md

 This command may take a couple of minutes to complete, so let's go through what OrgFlow is doing while we wait:

 - The metadata from both sandboxes is flowed in to the respective backing Git branches (in parallel)
-- Once that has completed, the source backing Git branch is merged into the target backing Git branch
+- Once that has been completed, the source backing Git branch is merged into the target backing Git branch
-- The result of that merge is the flowed out to the target Salesforce organization
+- The result of that merge is then flowed out to the target Salesforce organization
 - The updated backing Git branch for the target environment is then pushed back up to the remote Git repository

 ### Verifying the merge